 LAP is intended to supplement basic education through Tier 2 interventions/supports for students who are not proficient on the state assessment or are below grade level on a district assessment.
-Any LAP funded position beside Academic Intervention Specialists (AIS) must be written into a school's CSIP with a detailed explanation for how the position qualifies for LAP funding to support targeted students.
+Any LAP funded position must be written into a school's CSIP with a detailed explanation for how the position qualifies for LAP funding to support targeted students.